 For the price, the Wali mounts do their job as advertised, especially when it comes to heavy monitors.
 And well, there are plenty of user reviews to back this claim.

-So far, it has managed to accumulate an average rating of 4.6-stars with people liking it for its range of motions, easy assembly, and value for money proposition.
+So far, it has managed to accumulate positive reviews with people liking it for its range of motions, easy assembly, and value for money proposition.

 Another monitor arm that lets you mount heavy monitors is the one by Ergotron.
 It has many good things going for it.
 Not only can this single monitor arm hold the weight up to 30lbs, but it also looks sleek and beautiful, thanks to its cool metallic looks.
 It has three joints which allow a range of motion.
 In fact, you can also play with the height of the monitor for around 5-inches.